polhec42/ear-detector/README.md

 * `detector.py`: the actual detector that runs the ear detector (it's `cascade.xml` file has to be in `classifier` folder).
 It has 3 different modes:
     * detect mode: accepts the image, runs the ear detector and shows the resulting image with the marked ears.
     * classify mode: accpets the image and the reference, runs the ear detector, shows the resulting image with the marked ears and writes the locations of the detected ear together with the evaluation on the standard output.
-    * classify-all mode: it accepts the folder that contains the test dataset and the folder with the references.
+    * classify-all mode: it accepts the folder that contains the test dataset.
 Then it runs the detector and stores both marked images and the evaluation result in the separate `results.csv` file in the `classifier/evaluation` folder.
 This can be extremly useful in the analysis step.